TableEase/tableease/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+## To Run

+Follow the below steps to set up server and run app

+1.  ## Build

+Open a command prompt and run `npm run build` to build the project.
+The build artifacts will be stored in the `server/public/js` directory.
+It uses the `--watch` flag for a dev build to automatically look for changes to source angular project.

-## Development server
+2.  ## Development server

-Run `ng serve` for a dev server.
+Open second Command Prompt and run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The browser will not automatically reload if you change any of the source files.
+You must refresh browser manually.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests